Where does bonsai come from?

 In the Qing dynasty, the art of bonsai was adopted by the country’s noble families, who often employed their own penjing gardener.
 Annual competitions were held in Suzhou to determine the most beautiful trees in the country.
 The different regions of the country developed different styles:

-The different cultures and traditions in this region have produced countless, equally different tree pruning techniques.
-For example, Japanese bonsai art differs from Chinese bonsai art, which differs from Korean, Thai and the bonsai art of other Far Eastern countries.
+The different cultures and traditions in this region have produced countless, equally different tree-cutting techniques.
+This is how Japanese bonsai art differs from Chinese bonsai art, which differs from Korean, Thai and bonsai art from other Far Eastern countries.

 Japan Timeline History!